Bighorn sheep in Alberta

 - High-risk areas consider bighorn sheep behaviour, landscape features, and proximity to risk factors, as well as potential impacts to stakeholders.

-- High-risk areas in other jurisdictions may include lands from 12.5 – 50 km from wild sheep ranges.
+- High-risk areas in Alberta are mapped and include lands within 50 km from wild sheep ranges.

 Physical separation of wild sheep from domestic sheep and goats is critical to minimize risk of disease transmission.
 Options to prevent further spread if infection occurs in wild sheep are limited: